 - Preheat your oven to 325F (160°C) and line a baking tray with baking paper.

 - Add the erythritol (or any suitable granulated sweetener) to a high-speed blender and process until powdered.
-Mix together the butter and powdered sweetener until the sweetener is almost completely dissolved.
+If the sweetener is already powdered, you can skip this step.

-- Form the dough into cookies and place on a baking tray lined with baking paper.
-Bake for 16-19 minutes at 350F (180°C) until they just start to brown and become golden.
+- Bake for 15-20 minutes at 325F (160°C) until they just start to brown and become golden.

 - Remove from the oven and allow to cool for 10 minutes on the baking tray.

 - Gently transfer from the baking tray to a cooling rack and allow to cool for another 10 minutes.

 Can this recipe be premade, frozen, thawed and baked?

 *Pls note such info on your recipes for food preppers and those who like to make & have more on hand

 Since the fat content is fairly high I’m not sure they would be a good option for freezing, as they might fall apart when thawed